-The Jalón Valley is situated slightly inland from the coastal towns of Denia, Javea and Moraira in the Northern Costa Blanca.
-With easy access to the main coastal roads of Eastern Spain (N332 and AP7) and roughly mid-way between both Alicante and Valencia airports, the area is very popular with property investors looking for a holiday home to rent or ex-pats seeking a Spanish home in the sun.
+The Jalón and Orba Valleys are situated slightly inland from the coastal towns of Denia, Javea and Moraira in the Northern Costa Blanca.
+With easy access to the main coastal roads of Eastern Spain (N332 and AP7) and roughly mid-way between both Alicante and Valencia airports (just over one hour’s drive), the area is very popular with property investors looking for a holiday home for a rental income or ex-pats seeking to buy or rent a Spanish home in the sun.

-It is a truly beautiful valley surrounded by the spectacular mountain range of the Sierra Bernia that separates the Marina Alta and Marina Bajo areas.
-The lush, fertile valley is home to groves of oranges, lemons, limes, grapefruits, almonds and olives with abundant vineyards and other market garden produce.
+The area is truly beautiful, surrounded by the spectacular mountain range of the Sierra Bernia that separates the Marina Alta and Marina Bajo areas.
+The lush, fertile valleys are home to groves of oranges, lemons, limes, grapefruits, almonds and olives with abundant vineyards and other market garden produce.

 Dotted around these villages are pretty residential urbanisations comprised of privately-owned villas, townhouses and low-level apartment blocks which are popular with the ex-pat communities who have made this area their home.
-Due to strict planning restrictions, any construction in this area has to be sympathetic to the area meaning that the valley has retained its rural appeal to both local residents and visitors making the Jalón Valley an idea place in which to buy a property or to take a long term rental in Spain.
+Due to strict planning restrictions, any construction in this area has to be sympathetic to the area meaning that the valley has retained its rural appeal to both local residents and visitors making the Jalón and Orba Valleys ideal places in which to buy a property or to take a long term rental in Spain.

 For more information about what the Jalon and Orba Valleys have to offer visit http://en.comunitatvalenciana.com